Academic Support Services

 - Academic Advising – Academic Advising Specialists, based out of the MCC Admissions Office, assist students in reviewing degree requirements and registering for classes.
 Students can/should also work directly with an Academic Advising Specialist to review their ongoing degree progress (timeline), consider course options, discuss transfer issues, as well as many other academic-related issues.
 Students are also encouraged to meet with the faculty advisor in their major degree program or area of study.

 - Accommodations for Disabilities – MCC collaborates with students who have disabilities in an effort to coordinate academic accommodations and services that enable equal access.

 - Personal Counseling – MCC has two part-time counselors who offer free, confidential counseling services for MCC students.
-The program is designed for short-term counseling, which typically means one to four sessions to identify a problem, set some goals, and work toward resolutions.
+The Student Assistance Program is designed for short-term counseling, which typically means one to four sessions to identify a problem, set some goals, and work toward resolutions.
 Some students may need referrals for longer-term services based on the issues they’re facing.
 A counselor will discuss all options available.
 To schedule an appointment contact Nancy Adams in room 211, 641-844-5753.

 - Library – A variety of resources, including computer stations, are available in MCC’s B.J.
 Harrison Library.
 Stop in the library (room 304) or click the library link.

-- Student Success Center – The MCC Student Success Center is located in room 406, and is open Monday through Friday from 8 am to 4:30 pm while college classes are in session.
+- Student Success Center – The MCC Student Success Center is located in room 406, and is open Monday through Friday from 8 am to 4:30 pm while College classes are in session.

 - Peer Tutor Program – The SSC offers peer tutoring to students who need help with academic skills or certain subjects.
 The opportunity also exists for students to become peer tutors.